The Truth About Duct Cleaning Drawbacks For Palm Coast Homes

 4. How do I choose a reputable company?

 Great question.
 Avoid the $99 specials—they’re almost always a scam that leads to upselling or shoddy work.
 Look for licensed, insured companies with good local reviews.
 They should do a visual inspection first and be able to explain their process clearly.
 Ask if they include the main trunk lines and clean all components of the system.
-And hey, if you’re near Palm Coast or St. Augustine, we’d be honored if you gave Airwayz Air Duct and Insulation a look.
+And hey, if you’re near Palm Coast or St. Augustine, we’d be honored if you gave Airwayz Air Duct Services a look.
 Transparency is our thing, and we’ll give you a straight answer and a fair price before we ever touch a screwdriver.

 The Final Takeaway: Breathe Easier, Literally